PratimaGurav/quiz-a-mania/Readme.md

    - __The Scope__
       The scope of Quiz-a-mania has been created with the following features :
       - Interactive Quiz Application.
-      - Sound button to read out the current questions.
+      - Audio button to read out the current question and its options.
+      - Intantly display if the answer is correct or incorrect along with supporting audio.
       - Ability to submit scores to High-Scores.
       - Fully responsive design.
-      - Easy navigation bar which is completely responsive.
+      - Easy navigation bar which is consistent and completely responsive.
       - Help page with instructions on how to play.
       - Simplified feedback form.

+   - __Home Page__

+      - A logo mentioning the application name and navigation bar.
+      - Different links to play game, view high scores and the instructions.

    - __Navigation Bar__

       Navigation menu with links to different pages within the application.
 It is same on all pages for simplicity and easy navigation.
       - Play button to start the quiz.
       - High scores to see the saved high scores.
       - Help to know the instructions of the game.

-   - __Home Page__

-      A logo mentioning the application name and navigation bar.

    - __Quiz__

       - The counter mentioning which question you are at currently.
-      - Sound button to be clicked to read out the current questions.
+      - Audio button can be clicked to read out the current questions and respective options.
       - Your current score.
       - The question which has to be answered.
-      - Audio for correct or incorrect answer.
       - 4 options to select from, out of which one is correct.
+      - Color formatting and audio for correct or incorrect answer.

    - __Game Over__
       - Your score at the end of the game.
       - Text field to enter your username.
       - Save button to save your High scores.
-      - Play again button to start the quiz again
+      - Play again button to start the quiz again.

    - __High Scores__
      - Displays list of top 10 high scores in descending order of ranking.